Travels

 0 comments

 I visited Rome for the first time about a month ago, and I was impressed.
 It was a decision that was made relatively quickly, but it was worth it.
 Based on the cities I have traveled to so far, Rome -for me- is ranked as one of the most beautiful.
 And this has to do not only with the city’s location but also with the sights, people, and food.
-In short, it is a patchwork of things that have won a place in my heart!
+In short, it is a patchwork of things that have won a place in my heart.
 So let’s see what you can see and where you can eat delicious vegan dishes in Rome.

-5 + 1 places to visit in Rome!
+5 + 1 places to visit in Rome

 1. The Colosseum

 The construction of the Colosseum began in 72 AD. and was completed in 80 AD.
 Initially, it was named the Flavian Amphitheater, but it took its name from the statue of Nero located there and was called “The Colossus.”
 In the Colosseum, fights, comedies, and duels of animals or gladiators were organized.
 Unfortunately, this point has been looted and destroyed significantly over the centuries, evident to today’s visitors.
-Anyway, it is one of the most popular and beloved sights in Rome and in my opinion, you should not miss it if you plan to visit Rome.
+Anyway, it is one of the most popular and beloved sights in Rome and in my opinion, you shouldn’t miss it if you plan to visit Rome.

 2. The Pantheon

 The Pantheon was built in the 1st century AD., but disasters and fires led to its reconstruction in the 2nd century AD.
 Initially, it was dedicated to all the gods of Rome, but a few centuries later, during the 7th century AD., it converted to a Christian church.
 So, after visiting the Pantheon, take a walk in the shops around it, since the Piazza della Rotonda where the Pantheon is located, is a square full of life.
-Restaurants, cafes, ice cream parlors, souvenir shops, and every other kind of thing are a part of it, where it is worth wandering, taking a break, and enjoying a meal, a coffee, or a drink.
-The store clerks are on the street and will invite you to try their cuisine.
-There is also the menu of each restaurant, so you can see which one best suits your wishes and enjoy it!
+Restaurants, cafes, ice cream stores, souvenirs’ shops, and every other kind of thing are a part of it, where it is worth wandering, taking a break, and enjoying a meal, a coffee, or a drink.
+The store employers are on the street and will invite you to try their cuisine.
+There is also the menu of each restaurant, so you can see which one best suits your wishes and enjoy it.

 3. Fontana di Trevi